-General ATV Enforcement meaning Level 1 Enforcement: Handling ATV complaints from Landowners or other persons about the operation of ATVs, responding to ATV accidents and enforcing ATV laws during the normal course of patrol duties.
-Or Level 2 Enforcement: ATV enforcement that is focused on recognized ATV problems in a localized area, but not a multi-jurisdictional high-problem area.
-You will need to include the following documentation with your application: Documentation of ATV complaints, ATV accident data, and documented vernal ATV enforcement problems.
+- General ATV Enforcement: Level 1 Enforcement: Handling ATV complaints from Landowners or other persons about the operation of ATVs, responding to ATV accidents and enforcing ATV laws during the normal course of patrol duties.
+Or Level 2 Enforcement: ATV enforcement that is focused on recognized ATV problems in a localized area, but not a multijurisdictional high problem area.

-Multi-jurisdiction Enforcement meaning area of extensive use by ATV operators, including, but not limited to, unauthorized trails of damaged agricultural lands, wetlands or other environmentally sensitive areas.
+- Multi-Jurisdictional Enforcement: Area of extensive use by ATV operators, including, but not limited to, unauthorized trails of damaged agricultural lands, wetlands or other environmentally sensitive areas.
 A multi-jurisdictional high-problem area is an area where there are documented complaints from landowners or others about the operation of ATV’s.
-You will need to include the following documentation with your application: Documentation of extensive use of an area by ATV operators, as indicated by the large number of registered ATVs or a large number of transient ATV operators in an area, documentation of unauthorized trails or extensive damage to private and public property, documentation of ATV use in prohibited areas as defined in state law, and Documentation of multiple law enforcement agency involvement.

 GrantWatch ID#: 181474

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 8 Federal St.

 Augusta, ME 04333